-The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 1.32%, which is below Wyoming's baseline (5.48%), and a decrease compared to week 14.
+The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 2.03%, which is below Wyoming's baseline (5.48%), and a slight increase compared to week 15.

-The Wyoming Department of Health received reports from less than 50% of the ILINet providers across the state.
-Therefore, weekly percentages could continue to change as additional values are submitted.
+The Wyoming Department of Health received reports from more than 50% of the ILINet providers across the state.
+Although weekly percentages could continue to change as additional values are submitted.

 Key Updates: Seasonal influenza activity continues to decline; however, CDC expects several more weeks of flu activity.
 Based on CDC calculations, transmission within Wyoming was minimal this week.
-Nationally, outpatient respiratory illness decreased this week and is below baseline.
-HHS Region 1 is above its region-specific baseline, Region 10 is at its baseline, and all other HHS regions are below their respective baselines.
+Nationally, outpatient respiratory illness decreased this week and is below baseline for the third consecutive week.
+HHS Regions 2 through 9 are below their respective baselines, but Region 1 remains above its region-specific baseline.